gregmarine/ByGregMarine.com/Blog/src/2024/03/12_phone-calls-sunrise-poem-afternoon-tea-and-dodgers-mugs.md

 I'm sure it is because I am a thinker.
 I immediate start thinking the moment I'm awake.
 Having the *Lord's Prayer*, morning devotional, and prayer time has made a huge impact on training my *thinker* mind to focus on the most appropriate things.
 But that also means, at least for now, I need that time in the morning before I engage with other people.

 This morning was like most mornings.
 I did all of the things I *need* to do in order to start my day off right.
 And I'm sure glad I did!
 Because, shortly after work began, I received a text asking if I could talk for a moment.
 That moment became somewhere around 45 minutes...LOL Before I dig deep into that, the topic of conversation was something God asked me just this morning to pray about.
-Well before the call, I was praying for the very thing that was about to come into my day.
+Long before the call, I was praying for the very thing that was about to come into my day.
 How great is our God?!?

 This person had been needing to talk to me for quite some time.
 It was a difficult subject and they weren't sure how I would react.
 They even said so much as that when we were talking.
 I won't go into the specifics.
 I'm happy to discuss these things offline with my prayer warriors directly.
 It isn't appropriate for me to write it out in this journal.

 I can certainly understand why they felt concerned how I might react.
 They know me from a time when all I did was react to things as opposed to respond to them.
 There is a huge difference in attitude between reacting and responding.
 When I react, I'm a human who might be angry, scared, judgemental, or take things personally.
-When I respond, I pray and mindful approach the situation with grace and mercy.
+When I respond, I pray and mindfully approach the situation with grace and mercy.
 My reactions are fueled by my sin; whereas my response is fueled by acknowledging my Creator.

 Well, this person has known me for almost 24 years.
 And in those years, has mostly seen me react to things.
 They had no idea I start my days the way I do now.
 I believe over time, they will come to realize that I'm a responder now.
 And that my first task as a responder is to go to prayer about stuff.
 Reaction has become proaction for this guy.
 Who would have thunk it?!?
 LOL